anatarist/spacehaven-modloader/README.md

 1. Make sure it found where you installed Space Haven.
 If it didn't, you'll need to locate it manually via the "Browse..." button in the top right corner.

-2. Click the "Open Folder..." button to open your game's `mods` folder.
+2. Click the "Open Mods Folder" button to open your game's `mods` folder.

 3. Download some mods and copy them in.
 There are a few example mods available from [the releases page](https://github.com/anatarist/spacehaven-modloader/releases) or you can find them elsewhere on the internet.
 When you're done your game folder should look something like this: